Award Transfer Process

 NIH Transfer Procedures

-The principal investigator and department initiate the Relinquishing Statement and complete the Final Invention Statement and Certification.
-Submit both forms to Sponsored Projects & Contracting Services for review and institutional approval.
+The principal investigator and department provides SPS Postaward information to initiate a Relinquishing Statement and completion of the Final Invention Statement and Certification.

 Sponsors with no specific format/guidelines

-For sponsors with no specific format or instructions, contact your Sponsored Projects & Contracting Services fund accountant with the required information listed above under Transfer Process.
+For sponsors with no specific format or instructions, contact your Sponsored Projects Services postaward team with the required information listed above under Transfer Process.

 When leaving the University of Arizona, a PI may have pending proposals that have a chance of being funded.
 Some sponsors require that the UA relinquish their interest in the proposal, so that if it is funded, the new institution will receive the award.
-Contact Sponsored Projects & Contracting Services, Proposal Services if your sponsor requests a letter relinquishing your proposal to the new institution.
+Contact Sponsored Projects Services, Preaward Services if your sponsor requests a letter relinquishing your proposal to the new institution.

 What happens next?

-The principal investigator and Sponsored Projects & Contracting Services will be required to complete final progress (principal investigator) and financial reporting (SPCS).
-SPCS will refund the unexpended balance to the sponsor, if applicable.
+The principal investigator and Sponsored Projects Services will be required to complete final progress (principal investigator) and financial reporting (SPS).
+SPS will refund the unexpended balance to the sponsor, if applicable.

 In general, when the sponsor approves of the transfer, they will: